shanebarringer/class_challenges/intro_to_rails/rails_walkthrough.md

 	- once successful run `rails g starter:style united` - this will install the bootstrap theme that we'll be using.

 - Navigate to your Pizza views directory and create a `home.html.erb` file
-- To save all of us some time, just copy and paste the code below.
+- To save yourself some time, just copy and paste the code below into your the `home.html.erb` file.

 ```html
 <div class="jumbotron">